D. Rousell Inhuman forms of life: On art as a problem for post-qualitative research. International Journal of Qualitative Studies in Education.

 A. Cutcher, D. Rousell, A. Cutter-Mackenzie (2015).
 Findings, windings and entwinings: Cartographies of collaborative walking and encounter.
 International Journal of Education Through Art.
 11(3), pp.449-458.

 DS.
 Rousell (2015).
 The Cartographic Network: Re-imagining university learning environments through the methodology of immersive cartography.
-Multidisciplinary Research in the Arts.
+The UNESCO Observatory Multi-disciplinary Journal in the Arts.
 5(1), pp.1-33.

 D. Rousell, A. Cutcher (2014).
 Echoes of a Cartography: Mapping the practicum experiences of pre-service visual arts teachers in the ‘Visual Echoes’ project.
 Australian Art Education.
 36(2), pp.69-83.